powenn/pinera1n/README.md

 ## What's new
 Add quick setup to setup `all dependencies` and `download cheeckra1n` with less commands

+Actually,it can merge two commands into one,check below

 ## Hardware you'll need
 - [A pinephone](https://www.pine64.org/pinephone/)
 - USB-C docking bar with a USB-A to Lightning and USB-C charging port(**Use USB-A to Lightning to connect the iPhone**)